cmsteffen-code/PyKBLib/docs/tuts/tuts/team_interaction.md

 TEAM.purge_deleted()
 ```

+The function will return a list of usernames that were unable to be purged, if any.
+If all deleted users were successfully purged, the function will return an empty list.

 *Note: The `Team.purge_deleted` function removes all of the users in the current `Team.deleted` list, but it does not automatically update this list.*